adirnissan/Safot_HW6/Material/Tutorials/sml/exceptions.md

 * The expression `raise Exp` is of type `'a`
 * It is **not** an expression of type `exn`
-* This is meant simply to restrict the other parts of the expression any further.
+* This is necessary to avoid restricting the other parts of the expression.

 ```sml
 fun throw _ = raise Empty;